bazelbuild/bazel/site/docs/platforms-intro.md

 projects can fit in.

 ## Goal
-Bazel's platform migration is complete when all projects can build with the form:
+Bazel's platform migration is complete when all projects build with the form:

 ```sh
 $ bazel build //:myproject --platforms=//:myplatform